 In 1925, a new building was constructed on Fourth Avenue, a Spanish-colonial edifice designed by noted architect Henry O. Jaastad.
 In addition to an elegant sanctuary, there were rooms for classes, meetings, and a base of operations for the many activities Trinity offered the community, as well as its members.
 Thousands were flocking to Tucson for respiratory relief, and with no social service programs in place, Trinity stepped up to provide assistance and support for these many newcomers, work that continued through the Great Depression of the 1930’s.

 As the population of Tucson swelled after World War II, so did Trinity’s membership.
-A new sanctuary, offices, and an education wing were added to accomodate its burgeoning ministry, which included an outreach to University students and a pre-school that served low-income families.
+A new sanctuary, offices, and an education wing were added to accommodate its burgeoning ministry, which included an outreach to University students and a pre-school that served low-income families.
 During the social turmoil of the 1960s and 70s, Trinity was known for its pro-integration, and for grappling with many other social issues.

 As outlying areas of Tucson grew, Trinity “seeded” many new Presbyterian churches, and its own membership dropped.
 Like a mother hen with an empty nest, Trinity faced a decision about its future: stay in its Downtown location or move to the suburbs?

 Trinity has elected to stay in the heart of the city where our ministry began.
 From the Cup of Water offering at each Fourth Avenue Street Fair to our Food Pantry and Resource Center, we continue to reach out into the neighborhood and beyond, serving as the hands and feet of Christ in our community.
 We have consolidated our ministry in a smaller, refurbished footprint and are seeking new and exciting ways to use the remainder of our space.